Nagendra1997/dummypy/README.md

 Although Mesibo can automatically generate a self-signed certificate for you, it is recommended that you configure a valid certificate.
 You can use any existing ceriticate, OR Letsencrypt which is a free service OR any other provides of your choice to get a secure ceritificate.
 Note that, wild card certificate is not recommended.

 ## Step 5 - Run Mesibo
+Before running mesibo docker image, please ensure that you have configured it in mesibo console.
+![Config Complete][not_runnig.jpg]

 ```bash